Massless Preheating and Electroweak Vacuum Metastability: Production of Higgs Particles

 in which the transformed modes are given by \beq \omega^2_{\mathcal{H}_k} =~ k^2 + g^2 \varphi^2\!\left(\!1 + \xiphi \frac{\varphi^2}{a^2}\right) + \xieff a^2 R - a^2\Gamma_{h_k}H \eeq and we have defined the effective non-minimal coupling \beq \xieff ~\equiv~ \xih + \xiphi - 6 \theta \xih \xiphi - \frac{1}{6} \ . \eeq Note that we have neglected terms which are higher order in $a^{-1}$, such that the scalar curvature is given by \il{a^4R = \Lphi\varphi^4 - (\varphi')^2}.
 In this way, we have absorbed most $\xiphi$ effects and dependence on the gravity formulation into the single effective parameter $\xieff$.
 Finally, we confirm that if we take \il{\xiphi = 0}, the scale invariance is restored for the conformal value \il{\xih = 1/6}, as one would expect.

 Solving the equations of motion in Eq.~\eqref{eq:Hkmodeeqn}, we can track the production of Higgs particles.
 In particular, the comoving phase-space density of particles associated with a mode of comoving momentum $k$ is given by \beq n_{h_k} ~=~ \frac{\omegaHk}{2}\left( \frac{\abs{\mathcal{H}'}^2}{\omegaHk^2} + \abs{\mathcal{H}_k}^2\right) - \frac{1}{2} \ . \eeq The physical mechanism that drives this production differs considerably between the $\xieff a^2 R$ and $g^2\varphi^2$ terms.
 For the former, when the inflaton field passes through the minimum of its potential, one may find that a range of Higgs modes become tachyonic \il{\omega_{\mathcal{H}_k}^2 < 0}.
 The tachyonic instability is strongest for the smaller-momentum modes, and these modes produce particles for longer durations.
-By contrast, particle production from the latter is driven by the oscillations in $\varphi$.
+By contrast, oscillations in $\varphi$ drive particle production from the latter.
 The resulting time-dependent modulations of $\omegaHk$ give rise to parametric resonances for Higgs modes within certain momentum bands.

 Another crucial distinction between these mechanisms is found by evaluating their overall scaling under the cosmological expansion.
 The main term in Eq.~\eqref{eq:omegaHE} responsible for tachyonic production redshifts as \il{\xieff a^2 R \propto 1/a^2}, while the term responsible for the parametric resonance $g^2 \varphi^2$ does not dissipate at all.
 Tachyonic production therefore always terminates after some finite time, even for the zero-momentum mode.
-On the other hand, production from the parametric instability continues unimpeded and only ceases once the evolution is disrupted by backreaction effects, as we cover in Sec.~\ref{sec:Backreaction}.
-Indeed, this distinction is ultimately traced to the Higgs-curvature interaction breaking the scale-invariance that is preserved by all of the other relevant terms.
+On the other hand, production from the parametric instability continues unimpeded and ceases only once the evolution is disrupted by backreaction effects, as we cover in Sec.~\ref{sec:Backreaction}.
+Indeed, this distinction is ultimately traced to the Higgs-curvature interaction breaking the scale invariance that is preserved by all of the other relevant terms.

 We first break our analysis into two limiting cases: one in which the quartic inflaton-Higgs interaction is dominant and the other in which the curvature interaction is dominant.
 Then, we explore the interplay between these interactions and finally begin to analyze the impact of perturbative Higgs decays on the field dynamics.